This post was updated on July 16th, 2022

 Spearmint tea can be a great way to displace other beverages that are less PCOS-friendly.

-As I’ve written about before, sugar is number one on the list of foods to avoid with PCOS.
+As I’ve written about before, sugar is one of the most important foods to avoid with PCOS.
 This is because sugar drives both insulin resistance and chronic inflammation.
 These are underlying mechanisms that cause PCOS [4, 9, 10].
-Dairy can be a problem too as it may negatively impact gut health in some people.
+Dairy can be a problem for PCOS too.
+It may negatively impact gut health.
 Yet, it’s pretty normal to add sugar and dairy to hot drinks.
-Many people feel like they NEED it with their coffee for instance.
+Many people feel like they NEED it with their coffee, for instance.

-But unlike many other drinks, spearmint tea tastes best served on its own.
+Unlike many other popular drinks, spearmint tea tastes best on its own.
 Spearmint is sweet and aromatic without being overpowering.
 Compared to sweet coffee with cream, a cup of spearmint tea provides health benefits beyond the sum of its parts.

 Spearmint Tea & PCOS Tips